 You will want shorts for hiking during warm afternoons, but you will also need a sweatshirt/jacket for chillier day hikes and for nights.
-You may want a lightweight rain poncho (see optional packing items) because it often rains in the afternoon.
+You may want a lightweight rain poncho (see optional packing items) because it often rains.

 What else do I need to pack?